John Byng, 5th Viscount Torrington

-John Byng, 5th Viscount Torrington (18 February 1743 – 8 January 1813), styled for most of his lifetime The Hon.
-John Byng (before 1812), was a notable English diarist.
-His fifteen extant diaries, covering the years 1781–1794, describe his travels on horseback throughout England and Wales during twelve summers.
-He was a great-uncle of the politician Lord John Russell.
+John Byng, 5th Viscount Torrington (18 February 1743 – 8 January 1813), previously styled The Hon.
+John Byng for most of his lifetime (until 1812), was a British aristocrat and celebrated 18th-century diarist.

-Origins

-He was the younger son of George Byng, 3rd Viscount Torrington, of Southill Park in Bedfordshire.

-Career
+Byng's fifteen extant diaries, covering the years 1781–94, describe his travels on horseback throughout England and Wales during twelve summers.

+Family

+The younger son of Major-General George Byng, 3rd Viscount Torrington, whose father Admiral of the Fleet Sir George Byng, KB, was created a baronet in 1715 before being elevated to the peerage as Viscount Torrington in 1721, his family were formerly seated at Southill Park in Bedfordshire.
+He was a great-uncle of the politician Lord John Russell and in 1847 his cousin, Field Marshal Sir John Byng, GCB, was created Earl of Strafford.

+Life

-On 14 December 1812 he succeeded in the viscountcy his elder brother, George Byng, 4th Viscount Torrington, but died before he had the opportunity of being introduced into the House of Lords.
-The paternal seat of Southill Park had been sold by his elder brother for the repayment of debt, and John Byng thus found himself a viscount without an estate.
+After attending Westminster School, Byng was commissioned in the Grenadier Guards, retiring as Colonel of the Regiment in 1780.
+On 14 December 1812 he succeeded his elder brother, George Byng, 4th Viscount Torrington, formerly HM Minister Plenipotentiary at Brussels, in the family titles but died before he had the opportunity of being introduced in the House of Lords.
+The paternal seat of Southill Park had been sold by his elder brother for the repayment of debt, and Byng thus found himself titled but landless.

 Marriage and progeny

-On 3 March 1767 he married Bridget Forrest, a daughter of Commodore Arthur Forrest (d.
-1770), of the Royal Navy by his wife Juliana Frederica Marina Cecila Lynch (1722–1804).
-By his wife he had 14 children, 13 of whom survived infancy:
+On 3 March 1767 he married Bridget Forrest, daughter of Commodore Arthur Forrest and Frederica Marina Cecila Lynch, daughter of Colonel John Lynch.

+Lord and Lady Torrington had 14 children, 13 of whom survived infancy: